EQANIE: Structure

 The General Assembly is the highest decision-making body of EQANIE.
 It is composed of one delegate per EQANIE member-organization.
 The General Assembly meets at least once a year.

 The Executive Board is appointed by the General Assembly for a period of three years.
 Members of the Executive Board may be re-elected once.
-After Prof. Dr. Hans-Ulrich Heiß and Prof. Dr. Eduardo Vendrell, Prof. Dr. Liz Bacon is currently the President of EQANIE.
+After Prof. Dr. Hans-Ulrich Heiß, Prof. Dr. Eduardo Vendrell and Prof. Dr. Liz Bacon, Prof. Dr. Maria-Ribera Sancho is currently the President of EQANIE.